kus/cs2-modded-server/README.md

 When you join the server you can [change game modes](#changing-game-modes).
 ## FAQ

+# Failed to open libtier0.so

+`Failed to open libtier0.so (/home/steam/csgo/bin/libgcc_s.so.1: version 'GCC_7.0.0' not found (required by /lib/i386-linux-gnu/libstdc++.so.6))`

+This is because Valve ships their own copies of those libraries.
+As modern systems will have newer versions, you can safely delete the listed file from the server install.
+Do not delete the file in the system path (usually lib or lib32)[*](https://wiki.alliedmods.net/Installing_metamod:source).

+`cd /home/steam/csgo/bin/` and `rm libgcc_s.so.1` and restart the server.

 ## How do I connect to RCON remotely?

 [Download SourceAdminTool](https://users.alliedmods.net/~drifter/SAT/) for your OS (you can read about it [here](https://forums.alliedmods.net/showthread.php?t=289370)) and click `Servers > Add Servers` and put in the `<IP>:27015` and when you see the server show in the list, down the bottom left type in your RCON password and click `Login` and you should be able to execute commands from the bottom text box i.e. `exec gg.cfg`